Item Quality Control in Educational Testing: Change Point Model, Compound Risk, and Sequential Detection: Introduction

 This framework also closely connects to compound decision theory \citep[see e.g.,][]{zhang2003compound} which dates back to the seminal works of \cite{robbins1951asymptotically,robbins1956empirical}.
 Specifically, the compound risk that we control at each time point can be viewed as a local false non-discovery rate studied in \cite{efron2001empirical} and \cite{efron2004large,efron2008microarrays,efron2012large} for testing multiple hypotheses.
 The same risk measure has been applied in \cite{chen2019statistical} for the detection of leaked items and cheating examinees in a single test administration.
 The proposed method shares the same scalability as the local false discovery and non-discovery rates for multiple testing.
 That is, no matter how large the item pool is, it is always sensible to use the proposed procedure without changing the threshold for compound risk, while, on the other hand, error metrics like the familywise error rate are far less scalable.
 In the sequential analysis literature, the idea of compound decision is rarely explored, except in \cite{song2019sequential} and \cite{bartroff2018multiple} where compound decision theory for sequential multiple testing is developed, and in \cite{chen2019compound} where the compound decision framework for multi-stream change detection is first proposed.

 The sequential monitoring of test quality has also been an important topic in the field of educational testing.
-For example, to monitor item quality, \cite{veerkamp2000detection} applied the CUSUM method \citep{page1954continuous} to sequentially detect changes in item difficulty. \cite{lee2016test} used CUSUM statistics to monitor item performance and detect item preknowledge in continuous testing. \cite{choe2018sequential} proposed sequential change detection procedures for the detection of compromised items based on both item responses and response times.
-The existing methods focus on detecting changes in individual items, while, as we argue in Section~\ref{sec:dec}, the proposed compound decision framework provides better integrative decisions for the entire item pool.
+For example, to monitor item quality, \cite{veerkamp2000detection} applied the CUSUM method \citep{page1954continuous} to sequentially detect changes in item difficulty. \yc{\cite{zhang2014sequential} and \cite{zhang2016monitoring} proposed a series of sequential statistical hypothesis tests for monitoring the item pool of a computerised adaptive testing system.} \cite{choe2018sequential} proposed sequential change detection procedures for the detection of compromised items based on both item responses and response times. \cite{lee2016test} used CUSUM statistics to monitor item performance and detect item preknowledge in continuous testing.
+The existing methods focus on detecting changes in individual items, while, as we will discuss in Section~\ref{sec:dec}, the proposed compound decision framework provides better integrative decisions for the entire item pool.
 To monitor general test quality, \cite{lee2013monitoring} proposed sequential procedures to monitor score stability and assess scale drift of an educational assessment over time.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:model}, we propose a general Bayesian model for item change detection, followed by a specific model that can be easily implemented in operational tests.
-In Section~\ref{sec:dec}, we develop a compound sequential decision framework, based on which a compound decision rule is proposed .
-The theoretical properties of the proposed decision rule are investigated and some results on its optimality are established.
+In Section~\ref{sec:model}, we propose a general Bayesian change point model and a compound sequential detection procedure, followed by a specific model that can be easily implemented in operational tests.
+The theoretical properties of the proposed decision rule are established.
 Section~\ref{sec:unknown} extends the development to a more realistic setting where some parameters of the Bayesian change point model are unknown.
 A compound decision rule is proposed under this setting and its statistical properties are proved.
 Section~\ref{sec:stat} discusses the problem of item quality control and the confounding due to the examinee population change over time.
 A statistic based on an item response theory model is proposed, where this confounding factor is controlled.
 The performance of the proposed method is further evaluated in Section~\ref{sec:sim} via simulation studies.
 We conclude the paper with remarks in Section~\ref{sec:conc}.